Maui Scuba Diving Fish Guide

 Kaʻanapali, Maui Hawaiʻi

 This small yellow fish has tiny black spots along its flank in a vertical pattern.
-Although common in Hawaiʻi, they are only found in Hawaiʻi!
+Although common in Hawaiʻi, you only find this fish in Hawaiʻi!
 Twenty-five percent of Hawaiʻi’s reef fishes are endemic to the islands!
 That is an enormous number and part of what makes diving in Hawaii unique.
-Butterflyfish can be found down to depths of 820 feet.
+You find Butterflyfish at depths of 800-plus feet.

 This schooling Butterflyfish species lives in the water column and feeds on zooplankton.
-It breeds between January and May, and juveniles can be found along shallow West Maui coral reefs between April and June!
+It breeds between January and May, and you find juveniles along shallow West Maui coral reefs between April and June!

 Potter’s Angelfish